haoxiangsnr/spiking-fullsubnet/recipes/intel_ndns/README.md

 Note that the original dataset is very large (about 700 GB).
 We recommend you to download the training set as early as possible.

 RIRs in 65 server have been deleted due to the limited storage space.
 The RIRs in 69 server are still available.

+News: we have updated the new training set with the same size as the original one based on the high-quality audio files (with DNS-MOS score > 4.0 `/datasets/datasets_fullband/datasets_fullband_16k/clean_fullband_mos4_l0.1s`).
+Check here for more details `/datasets/datasets_fullband/training_set_20230728`

 ### Validation set